Skip to main content

 2. After logging into the StackSpot EDP Portal, click on your profile avatar.

-Step 4: Click the 'Register Secret' button to start the registration process;
+Step 4.
+Now, click the 'Register secret' button to start the registration;

 Types of Secrets and required fields

-1. API Key: Used to authenticate client application requests to APIs.
-Fill out the fields:
+1. API Key: used to authenticate client application requests to APIs.
+Fill in the following fields:

 • Secret Name